 Thin and ropy

-Your mucosal lining may be swollen or irritated if your bowl movements are long, skinny, and soft.
+Your mucosal lining may be swollen or irritated if your bowel movements are long, skinny, and soft.

 Food Fix: Foods like gluten-free psyllium, slippery elm tea, cauliflower, and jicama are soothing to the mucosal lining.
 Intestinal Parasites can also cause the membranes to swell; try eating pumpkin seeds, which have natural anti-parasitic properties.
 I recommend my Metabolism Para to help boost the immune system with black walnut and sweet wormwood.